How to Use Keyword Synonyms to Improve Your Content

 If you haven’t done any market research, you probably have comments from old blog posts and replies to emails you’ve sent – you may find your treasure there.
 If not, who told you that you should use only your own platform?
 Look through comments and feedback users are leaving on websites similar to yours.
 You might be surprised by what turns up!

 Use a Dedicated Tool

-Look at the text in the Adwords ads.
-Adwords copy is (usually) tested rigorously to convert well, so you can be confident that any phrases you steal from the advertisements that pop up on a particular search will be good picks.
+Texts for Google Ads go through a lot of testing in order to convert well.
+This is the reason why you can be confident that any phrases you take from the advertisements that pop up on a particular search, will definitely be good picks.